flybywiresim/docs/docs/pilots-corner/beginner-guide/landing.md

 ### MAX Manual Braking Scenario

-In a situation where pilot flying has established that MAX manual braking is to be performed, the following actions are required:
+In a situation, where the pilot flying has established that MAX manual braking is to be performed, the following actions are required:

 - Autobrake medium must be selected.
 - Reverser MAX must be selected at touchdown.